Allion Labs / Sean Huang

 Test 1:Wireless Transmission Speed Test

-As shown in Figure 1, the Host PC is connected to the Mesh AP by LAN.
-Laptop is connected to network via Mesh AP and then the Host PC and laptop are tested for transmission speed.
-In addition, as defined in the IEEE 802.11 standard specification, to achieve VHT MCS9 modulation rate, laptop needs to be placed at -50dBm signal strength location.
+As shown in Figure 2, the Host PC is connected to the Mesh AP by LAN.
+The laptop is connected to the network via Mesh AP and then the Host PC and laptop are tested for transmission speed.
+In addition, as defined in the IEEE 802.11 standard specification, to achieve VHT MCS9 modulation rate, the laptop needs to be placed at a location of -50dBm signal strength.

-The following table 2 shows the results of wireless transmission speed.
+The following Table 1 shows the results of wireless transmission speed.
 From the results of 2.4 GHz, the transmission speed of Linksys is the closest to the specification.
 For 5 GHz, Asus is the closest to the specification.

 Mesh Wi-Fi AP | 2.4GHz